Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger-API.md

 whether via a call to `eval`, a `<script>` element, or otherwise.
 A `Debugger.Script` points to the `Debugger.Source` from which it is derived.

+Also omitted is the `Debugger`'s [`Debugger.Memory`][memory] instance, which holds methods and accessors for observing the debuggee's memory use.

 All these types follow some [general conventions][conventions], which you should look through before drilling down into any particular type's specification.